JordanRL/operator-overloading-rfc/README.md

 This RFC aims to provide basic operator overloading within PHP for objects.

+Objects are mostly unusable with operators currently.
+Using operators results in their casting to another type, and most type casting from objects is automatic and discards all information about the internal state of an object or its semantic meaning within the program.
+This is particularly problematic for objects which represent discrete values or sets.
+For such objects, there are often deterministic and repeatable state transitions which can be represented with operators effectively.

+Instead, these state transitions are currently controlled via named methods.
+This can make code particularly difficult to read and understand if there are nested method calls, or if the object is immutable.

-This RFC is an intentially limited set of operators, a minimal set to be PHP's first usage of user defined operator overloads.
+This RFC is an intentionally limited set of operators, a minimal set to be PHP's first usage of user defined operator overloads.
 The idea behind this is that the proposed operators have the most clear and impactful use cases that use a self-contained set of the operators.
 This allows us to take on operator overloading in chunks instead of all at once, and as we see it perform well we can consider overloading for further operators.

 ## Background